TonyWhitley/R3E_CrewChief_Classes/README.md

 If you have any questions feel free to ask, any contribution is also muchly appreciated - you can find me on Discord under the same Name and also on the official R3E Discord and also the official CrewChiefV4 Discord!!!

-You have 2 Options to choose from
+<h2>You have 2 Options to choose from</h2>

-Option one is the 7zip with R3E Only Classes - here you can have problems with Voice Outputs <br>
+<h3>Option one is the 7zip with R3E Only Classes - here you can have problems with Voice Outputs <br>
-Option two is the 7zip with integrated in the Name, this is the one i use and recommend i tried to integrate the changes into the original File - here you should have no problems with Voice Outputs, except the Classes that didn´t exist, which i made entirely new.
+Option two is the 7zip with integrated in the Name, this is the one i use and recommend i tried to integrate the changes into the original File - here you should have no problems with Voice Outputs, except the Classes that didn´t exist, which i made entirely new.</h3>

 IF IN DOUBT PICK OPTION 2